JYewman/gs-3dprint/docs/source/index.rst

          :backlinks: top
          :depth: 2

-      **Ready to dive into the world of 3D printing with your DaVinci 1.0 Pro?** Explore our guides on initial setup, various printing techniques, maintenance tips, and troubleshooting assistance.
+      **Empower your printing journey with the DaVinci 1.0 Pro!** Explore our guides to set up the printer, refine your prints, and handle any issues with expertise.

       :doc:`Let's Begin Printing! </davinci/introduction>`

 Printer Jargon Simplified
 =========================
-Confused by the jargon?
-Don't worry, we've got you covered!
-Check out our glossary for a simple explanation of printer terminology.
+Don't let the jargon confuse you!
+Our glossary provides clear and concise explanations of printer terminology.

 .. toctree::
    :maxdepth: 2